The Florida Bar

 Introduction

 Lawyers and judges receive many inquiries from people who wish to adopt a child.
-This pamphlet has been prepared to help understand adoption laws and procedures and complete an adoption in a safe and secure way.
+This pamphlet has been prepared to provide a general understanding of adoption laws and procedures and complete an adoption in a safe and secure way.
 This pamphlet deals with adoption of minors.
-The procedure for adults is similar but considerably simpler.
+The procedure for adults is similar but considerably more simple.

-Adoption laws and procedures in Florida reflect the state’s interests in providing stable ad permanent homes for adoptive children, as well as the interests of the birth/legal parents and adoptive parents.
+Adoption laws and procedures in Florida reflect the State’s interests in providing stable and permanent homes for adoptive children, as well as protecting the interests of the birth/legal parents and adoptive parents.

 (back to top)